 COVID-19 is an unprecedented crisis impacting many countries.
 However, in the UK, maintaining access to justice is considered so important that overcoming the social distancing hurdles is generating a speedy evolution in procedural law and practice.
 The intellectual property courts and the UK Intellectual Property Office (UK IPO) have adapted quickly to use technology to minimise disruption to normal business.
-Here is what you need to know.
+Now that we are several months into the "new normal", here is what you need to know.

 Intellectual property disputes in the courts

 New interim law and amendments to the Civil Procedure Rules

 The Civil Procedure Rules (CPR) currently govern the conduct of civil litigation in the Courts of England and Wales.
 To enable court business to continue to operate by using videoconferencing platforms rather than in physical court rooms, a new CPR Practice Direction "51Y" has been introduced.

 PD 51Y is a technical amendment to existing CPR rules.
 It clarifies the manner in which the court may exercise its discretion to conduct hearings remotely and in private.
 It also clarifies that where a media representative is unable to access proceedings remotely while they are taking place, they must be recorded, (where practicable) in a manner directed by the court.
 Any person may apply to the court to access such a recording in a court building, with the consent of the court.

 PD 51Y is a temporary measure and will remain in force only for as long as the Coronavirus Act 2020 remains in force.

 Steps taken by Her Majesty's Courts Service

 Her Majesty's Courts and Tribunals Service (HMCTS) oversees the operation of the Courts in England and Wales.